ietf-wg-dnsop/datatracker-toots/INSTALL.md

 ## 2. Create a Mastadon Application

-Assume you have a Mastadon on a server, and BASE_API is said server.
+Assume you have a Mastadon on a server, and TOOT_API_BASE is said server.

-1. Go to BASE_API/settings/applications/new
+1. Go to TOOT_API_BASE/settings/applications/new

 You will be given three items: